 Many people were convinced that alcohol was the cause of virtually all crime.
 So as National Prohibition approached, some towns in the U.S. actually sold their jails.26

-- Iceland imposed a total ban on the importation of alcoholic beverages, which lasted for seven years.27
+- Iceland imposed a total ban on the importation of alcohol.
+It lasted for seven years.27

-- Alabama, Arkansas, Idaho, Iowa, and South Carolina adopt statewide prohibition.28
+- Alabama, Arkansas, Idaho, Iowa, and South Carolina adopted statewide prohibition.28

-Michigan, Montana, Nebraska, and South Dakota adopt statewide prohibition.29
+Michigan, Montana, Nebraska, and South Dakota adopted statewide prohibition.29

 - Denmark sold the Danish West Indies.
 It had supplied Denmark’s rum.
-Consequently, the price of rum increased sharply.
-Within five years Denmark became a beer-drinking (rather than spirits-drinking one) country and remains so today.30
+So the price of rum increased sharply.
+Within five years Denmark became a beer-drinking country and remains so today.30

-- Sweden replaced the Gothenburg system of alcohol sales with the Bratt (or motbok) government monopoly rationing system.
+- Sweden ended the Gothenburg system of alcohol sales.
+It replaced it with the Bratt (or motbok) government monopoly rationing system.
 Each person had a motbok or book.
-Clerks recorded each purchase in each person’s book.
+Clerks recorded each purchase the person’s book.
 The system restricted how much a person could buy each month.31

 - Indiana, New Hampshire, New Mexico, and Utah adopted statewide prohibition.32